 - Cornell University's College of Veterinary Medicine has great resources for identification of poisonous plants

 Pet insurance allows owners to not have to worry about unexpected medical bills, and focus on getting their pet the best care possible.
 Most companies allow you to choose your deductible, your maximum coverage, and how much you want reimbursed.
 This gives you the option to completely customize your premium for your individual budget.
+There are multiple companies available, so it is best to do your own research to compare policies.
 The following are some of the companies we have worked with, and would recommend:

 Nutrition and Dentistry

 - American College of Veterinary Nutrition is a collection of board certified veterinary nutritionists, meaning they go to school for an additional four years after their DVM degree, and only work in the nutrition field.
 This website has contact information if you'd like a nutritionist to formulate your animal's diet, a list of frequently asked questions, and many resources.

 - Ohio State College of Veterinary Medicine has wonderful resources about choosing a diet, how many calories your pet needs, etc.